 Charles F. Scoville (1821-1890) was born at Torringsford, Connecticut.
 He learned the trade of millwright (machine builder) and apparently practiced that trade for a number of years.
-In 1852, he went to work for the American Car Company at Seymour, Connecticut, but shortly thereafter moved to Chicago [possibly drawn by the success of his uncle Hiram Scoville, and his cousins James, William and Ives, in incorporating their business as the Chicago Locomotive Company, and possibly participating in that enterprise], He eventually went to work for the Illinois Central Railroad in their car department.
-[Possibly after the Scovilles sold out their interests in the Chicago Locomotive Company in 1855.]
+In 1852, he went to work for the American Car Company at Seymour, Connecticut, but shortly thereafter moved to Chicago.
+He eventually went to work for the Illinois Central Railroad in their car department.
 In 1871, Wells & French hired him to set up their freight car plant and become its superintendent, a position he held for all but a few months before his death.

 For More Information —

-Sorry, we would like more ourselves!
-We’re looking for someone who has access to the History of Fond du Lac County, Wisconsin, published in 1880.
-Page 805 of that work is supposed to have a biography of Edwin C. French, but no library has been willing to loan us a copy through interlibrary loan.
-Please click HERE if you can help us.
+More information may be available in the History of Fond du Lac County, Wisconsin, published in 1880.
+Page 805 of that work is supposed to have a biography of Edwin C. French.